PasupuletiSindhu/Univariate-and-Multivariate-Gaussian-Discriminant-Based-Classification-Models/README.md

 ## Dataset

-The dataset used in the notebook (`HW2_Univariate_and_Multivariate_Discriminants.ipynb`) is either synthetically generated or loaded using Pandas.
+The dataset used in the notebook (`Univariate_and_Multivariate_Discriminants.ipynb`) is either synthetically generated or loaded using Pandas.
 It consists of numeric features and a categorical label column named `"Labels"`.
 Each row represents a sample belonging to one of multiple classes.

 ## Modules Description